Declutter your life

 9. Have fun

 Decluttering shouldn’t be a bore because the results are so positive.
-To make the task more enjoyable I cranked up the music and took plenty of tea breaks.
+To make the task more enjoyable, I cranked up my music and took plenty of tea breaks.
 I also pulled out drawers and boxes and sorted through them while watching films.
 If you have a lot of stuff, you could even ask your family and friends to help you.

 10. The onward journey

-What I use now probably won’t be the same in six month’s time and so I’m always evaluating what I have.
+What I use now probably won’t be the same in the future, this means I’m always evaluating what I have.
 Getting into the habit of purging my belongings keeps the process simple.
-I probably take a few items to charity each month and it’s easy to keep on top of things because there’s little to manage.
+I probably take a few items to charity each month and it’s easy to keep on top of things because there’s less to manage.

-If you’re about to embark on a declutter I wish you the very best of luck!
+If you have any decluttering tips to share, please leave them in the comments.
+And if you’re about to embark on a declutter, I wish you the best of luck!